Renewable Resources Vs Nonrenewable Resources

 • Fossil Fuels (Coal, Oil, and Natural Gas): These are the dominant energy sources globally, powering transportation, electricity generation, and industrial processes.
 Fossil fuels are formed from the remains of ancient plants and animals over millions of years.
 Their combustion releases greenhouse gases, contributing significantly to climate change.
 Their finite nature and environmental impacts necessitate a transition towards cleaner energy sources.

-• Nuclear Fuels (Uranium): Nuclear power plants utilize uranium to generate electricity through nuclear fission.
+• Nuclear Fuels (Uranium): Nuclear power plants work with uranium to generate electricity through nuclear fission.
 While nuclear power doesn't produce greenhouse gas emissions during operation, it generates radioactive waste that requires long-term storage and management.
 The availability of uranium is also finite, although technological advancements are exploring alternative nuclear fuel sources.

 Comparing Renewable and Nonrenewable Resources: A Head-to-Head Analysis